author

 About the author

-Born in Plainfield, New Jersey, in 1903, Albert Capwell Wyckoff later lived in Elizabeth and attended the Pingry School.
-After his father died while he was still in school, he had to leave before graduating and went to work, first for Standard Oil and later as a switchboard operator at the Federal Reserve Bank of New York.
+Born in Plainfield, New Jersey, on February 21, 1903, Albert Capwell Wyckoff grew up in Elizabeth and attended Pingry School.
+After his father died while he was still in high school, he left school to help support his family, later working for Standard Oil and then as a switchboard operator at the Federal Reserve Bank of New York.